Ismail Abu Shanab: Views

-Abu Shanab represented the Hamas's more moderate and pragmatic side, although he was subject to Yassin's leadership and committed to Hamas ideology.
+Shanab represented Hamas's more moderate and pragmatic side, although he was subject to Yassin's leadership and committed to Hamas' ideology.
 Unlike Yassin, he supported a long-term ceasefire with Israel and a two-state solution.
-On the other hand, he argued that group decision is better than individual decision, even though the individual is right.
-Although he did not advocate suicide bombing attacks, he stated that it was a primitive weapon and added "But, it’s all we have and it’s less harmful than F-16s loaded with tons of explosives."
+On the other hand, he argued that group decision-making is better than individual decision-making, even though the individual is right showing his readiness to comply with Hamas's decisions.

+Historian Rashid Khalidi characterized Abu Shanab as “a vocal opponent within Hamas of suicide bombings."
+Although he did not advocate for suicide bombing attacks, which he called a primitive weapon, he stated "But, it’s all we have and it’s less harmful than F-16s loaded with tons of explosives."

 Personal life

-Shanab was married and had nine children, five daughters and four sons.
-His eldest son Hassan studied computer engineering in the US and his youngest son, Mesk, was two-years-old when Shanab was killed.
-As of 2012 his son Hamza (born 1984) headed the Palestinian Assembly for Supporting the Syrian Revolution, a nongovernmental organization.
+Shanab was married and had nine children (five daughters and four sons).
+His eldest son, Hassan, studied computer engineering in the United States.
+His youngest son, Mesk, was two years old when Shanab was killed.
+As of 2012, his son Hamza (born 1984) headed the Palestinian Assembly for Supporting the Syrian Revolution, a nongovernmental organization.

 Shanab lived in the community of Eshaikh Radhwan, north of Gaza City.
 He had good command of English.